 It’s here, the last post of 2016!
 I just can’t even believe how incredibly fast 2016 zoomed by.
 Who’s with me?!

 We devoured this deliciously, rich pie with family gathered around the Christmas dinner table and we can’t help but think what a fabulous dessert it would be to ring in the New Year with as well.
-This tasty ganache spin is both gluten and dairy free, as well as nut free.
+This tasty ganache spin is both gluten and dairy free, as well as nut free…. in fact, they way we’ve prepared it, it’s vegan!
 Our recipe for this amazing chocolate concoction is included below.

 Here are a few photos of the products we used for reference: